xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 ### AppearanceAttribute

-The `Appearance` attribute is limited to iOS5 where the Appearance manager was introduced.
+The `[Appearance]` attribute is limited to iOS 5, where the Appearance manager was introduced.

-The `Appearance` attribute can be applied to any method or property that participate in the `UIAppearance` framework.
+The `[Appearance]` attribute can be applied to any method or property that participate in the `UIAppearance` framework.
 When this attribute is applied to a method or property in a class, it will direct the binding generator to create a strongly-typed appearance class that is used to style all the instances of this